Frequently Asked Questions

 What do you think of these sprites I made?
 You can take credit for them and put them on your site if you like; I don't mind.

-Some kinds of lying can be argued to be kind, selfless or humane, but deliberately taking credit for somebody else's work is not one of them; it's just mass-deceiving people you don't even know for undeserved praise and attention.
-I don't doubt you intended no offense, but the implication that you think I actually would put somebody else's sprites on my site and pretend they're mine makes me wince.
+There are some kinds of lies that can be well-intentioned, but deliberately taking credit for somebody else's work is not one of them; it's just a sorry attempt to get praise and attention without working for it.
+I'm sure you didn't mean it that way, but the implication that you think I actually would put somebody else's sprites on my site and pretend they're mine makes me wince.

 Where/how can I make a website?